navattic.identify({ email: user.email })

 This checklist will guide you through the six most important areas to evaluate: the project's scope, its financial viability, your technical fit, your team's availability, potential risks, and the opportunity for future growth.
 By walking through these points for every RFP that lands on your desk, you’ll create a consistent and reliable evaluation process.
 This not only helps you pick the RFPs you’re most likely to win but also aligns your sales efforts with your company’s broader strategic goals.
 It’s about working smarter, not just harder, to fill your pipeline with promising, winnable deals.

-Assess the Project Scope
+Is the Project Scope Realistic?

 First things first: is this project a good fit for what you do?
 RFPs are typically reserved for complex projects that require detailed, specialized solutions.
 Take a hard look at the project scope outlined in the document.
 Does it align with your core competencies and the problems your product or service is designed to solve?
 If the request is for a simple, off-the-shelf solution, the client might just be shopping around for the lowest price, which can be a race to the bottom.
 On the other hand, if the scope is far outside your expertise, you risk overpromising and under-delivering.
 A clear, well-defined project scope that plays to your strengths is the first sign of a promising opportunity.